bitclaw/gulp-playground/README.md

 # gulp-playground

-I place to test gulp tasks.
+A place to test gulp tasks.

 ## Requirements